vincerodriguez/Cypress-I2C-SRAM-Arduino-Library/README.md

 Init() - Must be called before any communication with SRAM

 SBread() 	Single-Byte read.
-		Parameters: 32-bit address, only use least significant 17 bits int value for selectChip, 0 = 00, 1 = 01
+		Parameters: 32-bit address, only use least significant 17 bits. int value for selectChip, 0 = 00, 1 = 01.
-		Returns: 8--bit contents of SRAM at location given
+		Returns: 8--bit contents of SRAM at location given.

 SBwrite()	Single-Byte write.
-		Parameters: 32-bit address, only use least significant 17 bits 8-bit data to write to address
+		Parameters: 32-bit address, only use least significant 17 bits.
+		            8-bit data to write to address.
-					int value for selectChip, 0 = 00, 1 = 01
+					int value for selectChip, 0 = 00, 1 = 01.
-		Returns: Nothing
+		Returns: Nothing.

 memDump() 	Dump Conents of memory to serial monitor, stops at address specified
-		Parameters: 32-bit stopping address, only use least significant 17 bits int value for selectChip, 0 = 00, 1 = 01
+		Parameters: 32-bit stopping address, only use least significant 17 bits. int value for selectChip, 0 = 00, 1 = 01.

 STORE() 	Refer to datasheet
 RECALL()	Refer to datasheet